 The dreaded has happened.
-You miscalculated when moving that antique armoire or your bedroom dressing table and now there’s a nick in the wood.
+You miscalculated when moving that antique coffee table or your wooden bedroom dressing table and now there’s a nick in the wood.

 Luckily, there are ways you can deal with them.
 Scratches might just take the finish off the wood, or if they’re deep, they can go down into the wood itself.
 It’s far easier to apply finish than it is to refill a scratch, but we’ll briefly explain how to do both.

 To remove light scratches, apply a diluted mixture of water and rubbing alcohol with a damp rag, then apply commercial scratch remover.
 You may also want to apply pigmented polish to make your furniture look like the scratch never happened.